 4. Sending SMS using your company’s name can have a limit

-If you use a company or brand name as the sender ID/originator, the number of characters needs to be between 3 and 11 and subject to any country info & restrictions.
+If you use a company or brand name as the sender ID/originator, the number of characters needs to be between 3 and 11.
+In some countries, you need to register your company name or you might not be able to send with a name at all.
+Find out more in the Country Restrictions and Regulations.

 5. Verify if your SMS is subject to any country restriction